Benefits of Slow Hay Feeders

 - Help reduce the presence of flies and other pests

 - Reduce stress, boredom, and stable vices

 However, many horses are confined to stalls or dry lots where meals are rationed out twice a day.
-When forage is absent for several plus hours a day, digestive problems such as ulcers, colic, and diarrhea begin to emerge.
+When forage is absent for several hours, digestive problems such as ulcers, colic, and diarrhea begin to emerge.
 Weight management and behavioral issues also arise due to an empty digestive system.

+Ultimately, the health benefits of slow hay feeders are impossible to ignore.
 Our slow feed hay nets simulate grazing by keeping forage in front of the horse continuously and slowing down consumption to a natural rate.
-Texas Haynets help owners avoid many of these painful, costly, and sometimes fatal digestive and metabolic aliments.
+Texas Haynets help owners avoid many of these painful, costly, and sometimes fatal digestive and metabolic ailments.

-Horses will spend hours eating at a round bale, urinating and defecating in place.
-This creates the build up mud that can contain thrush-causing bacteria and provide a perfect breeding ground for flies and other stable pests.
+Horses will spend hours eating at a round bale, urinating, and defecating in place.
+This creates mud build-up that can contain thrush-causing bacteria and provide a perfect breeding ground for flies and other stable pests.

-A portion of Texas Haynet's proceeds are set aside to support non-profit horse rescue and therapy organizations across the country.
+A portion of Texas Haynet's proceeds is set aside to support non-profit horse rescue and therapy organizations across the country.
 Each month we provide a net to one horse rescue or therapy organization.
-Click here to see the organizations that have received a hay net.

 Have more questions about our hay nets for round bales?
 Click here to read the answers to some of our most frequently asked questions.